Flexera logo

 Kleinerman described CoWork as Snowflake’s answer to a persistent structural problem: enterprise data isn’t reaching the people who need it.
 Most employees don’t write SQL.
 CoWork addresses that directly by letting knowledge workers interact with governed Snowflake data through natural language.

 CoWork goes well beyond what Snowflake Intelligence initially offered.
-New capabilities announced at the Snowflake summit include:
+New capabilities announced at the Snowflake Summit include:

 • Artifacts